-The Frigate Bonhomme Richard
+The Frigate BonHomme Richard

-Captain John Paul Jones chose the Pen Name of Benjamin Franklin, the Ambassador to France, and author of "Poor Richard's Almanack."
-This early 18th century journal urged common men to seek out roles in the public sphere and shape their own destinies.
+Captain John Paul Jones chose the Pen Name of Benjamin Franklin, the Ambassador to France, and author of "Poor Richard's Almanac."
+This early 18th century journal urged men to seek out roles in the public sphere and shape their own destinies.
 Clearly, his journal helped forge the will that resulted in the American Revolution.

 The Battle against HMS Serapis

-Before the British fleet could respond, BONHOMME RICHARD lashed out at SERAPIS igniting a bitter struggle that would last the entire night.
+Before the British fleet could respond, BON HOMME RICHARD lashed out at SERAPIS igniting a bitter struggle that would last the entire night.
 Early in the battle, the guns of Jones' main battery exploded, temporarily disabling his ship.

 Burning, sinking, and scattered with the dead and wounded, BONHOMME RICHARD lit up the darkness with a constant barrage.
 Jones struggled to keep his vessel afloat and, in one instance, an overwhelming number of prisoners in hold threatened to rush the deck to save from drowning.
 Jones defied all odds and continued the fight against Captain Pearson's SERAPIS.

 Decimated, SERAPIS could not avoid defeat and at 2230 she struck her Colors.
 Victorious, John Paul Jones commandeered SERAPIS and sailed her to Holland for repairs.
-Sadly, BONHOMME RICHARD sank at 1100 on September 24, 1779, never to rise from her watery grave.
+Sadly, on September 24, 1779 at 1100, BONHOMME RICHARD sank never to rise from her watery grave.

-Bon Homme Richard departed Norfolk 19 March 1945 to join the Pacific Fleet and arrived at Pearl Harbor April 5, 1945.
+Bon Homme Richard departed Norfolk 19 March 1945 to join the Pacific Fleet and arrived at Pearl Harbor on April 5, 1945.
 Following additional training in Hawaiian waters, the carrier joined TF 38 off Okinawa on June 6, 1945.

 From November 8, 1945 to January 16, 1946 she made trans-Pacific voyages, returning servicemen to the United States.
 Bon Homme Richard then reported to Puget Sound Naval Shipyard for inactivation and was placed out of commission in reserve on January 9, 1947.

 Bon Homme Richard made additional western Pacific cruises in 1957, 1958-1959, 1959-60, 1961, 1962-63, and 1964, with the last including a voyage into the Indian Ocean.
 The ship entered the Indian Ocean on April 4, 1964 with the "Concord Squadron," composed of Bon Homme Richard, USS Shelton (DD 790), USS Blue (DD 744), USS Frank Knox (DD 742), and the fleet oiler USS Hassayampa (AO 145).
-The cruise lasted six weeks and went near Iran, the Arabian peninsula, down the African coast and into many ports along the way for goodwill visits.
+The cruise lasted six weeks and went near Iran, the Arabian Peninsula, then down the African coast and into many ports along the way for goodwill visits.

-The Vietnam war escalation in early 1965 brought Bon Homme Richard into a third armed conflict, and she deployed on five Southeast Asia combat tours over the next six years.
+The Vietnam War escalation in early 1965 brought Bon Homme Richard into a third armed conflict, and she deployed on five Southeast Asia combat tours over the next six years.
 Her aircraft battled North Vietnamese MiGs on many occasions, downing several, as well as striking transportation and infrastructure targets.
 Occasional excursions to other Asian areas provided some variety to her operations.

 Bon Homme Richard was ordered inactivated at the end of her 1970 deployment.
 She decommissioned in July 1971, becoming part of the Reserve Fleet at Bremerton, Washington.
-The ship was stricken from the Navy List in 1989 and was sold for scrapping February 4, 1992.
+The ship was stricken from the Navy List in 1989 and was sold for scrapping on February 4, 1992.

-Other Bonhomme Richards
+Other BonHomme Richards

 In 1864, Congress authorized the 3,700-ton AMMONOOSUC class screw frigate to take the renowned name BONHOMME RICHARD, but the vessel was never built.